renatodellosso/The-Long-North/Wider Setting Ideas.md

 * Religion
 	* Most people worship Aralos
 		* State-sponsored religion for non-Kalashtar and non-Elves
+		* Encourages donating and following imperial authority
+			* Encourages followers to donate some money every season to fund the empire's projects
+		* Promotes the military
+			* Views death in battle as the highest honor possible
+			* Encourages followers to donate food and money whenever armies are in the area
+		* Symbolized by a rising half-circle with 5 spears coming out
 	* Kalashtar and Elves worship the sil'Ashatari
 		* Collective of all the Kalashtar spirits
 		* Symbolized by a ring with 2 skulls facing opposite direction at the bottom